confident-ai/deepeval/README.md

     </a>
 </p>

-**DeepEval** is an open-source package that integrates research into evaluation benchmarks, enabling developers to unit test LLM outputs in Python.
-It seamlessly integrates with CI/CD pipelines, providing out-of-the-box metrics for evaluating your LLM applications on aspects such as output factuality, relevancy, bias, and toxicity.
-As part of an open-science evaluation effort, DeepEval aims to make evaluation accessible for all developers and engineers, fostering a more robust and reliable development of LLMs.
+**DeepEval** is a tool that helps developers evaluate the outputs of Large Language Models (LLMs) using Python.
+It can easily connect with your Continuous Integration/Continuous Delivery (CI/CD) systems, offering ready-made metrics to assess characteristics of your LLM apps, like faithfulness, accuracy, relevance, bias, and harmful language.
+DeepEval's goal is to make this checking process user-friendly for all developers to encourage the creation of robust LLM applications.

-Whether you're using RAG or fine-tuning, we make it easy to develop, deploy, and productionize LLM applications with confidence.
+As an open science effort, we welcome contributions from researchers/scientists with research papers/open source repositories.
+Feel free to also file a Github feature request.

 <hr />
 <br />